gbdev/rgbds-www/index.md

 - **[RGBFIX](/docs/rgbfix.1)**: the header "fixer"
 - **[RGBGFX](/docs/rgbgfx.1)**: the image converter

 [Documentation](/docs/) is also available for several versions of each these tools.
+The [FAQ](/faq) can help you resolve common problems.

 ## Releases & downloads